-Here's how to set up and use Fitbit Pay on the Ionic.
+How to set up Fitbit Pay

 Install the wallet app

-First of all, make sure the Ionic is currently paired with your smartphone.
-You also need to make sure you have the Wallet app installed; to do so, go into Apps > Wallet, and then install it.
+You can assign six cards to Fitbit Pay, but you can only have one on your Fitbit device at any one time.
+And to start things off, you're going to need to make sure your Fitbit is paired to a smartphone.
+You'll also need to make sure you have the Wallet app installed - to do so, go into Apps > Wallet and then install it.

 Add a card and verify it

 You'll need to add the card through the smartphone app, which, depending on your bank, may require you to verify it with your bank.
 It may verify instantly, or your bank might ask for further details.
-Once that's done…

 Verify and set up a pin number

 It's at this point you'll be prompted to set up a pin number, if you don't already have one.
-This is a four-digit code you'll need to enter to use Fitbit Pay; once entered, you shouldn't need to type it in again until you take the Ionic off your wrist.
+This is a four-digit code you'll need to enter to use Fitbit Pay; once entered, you shouldn't need to type it in again until you take the device off your wrist.